Orivoir/onde/README.md

 ## Exceptions

-**Onde** can aborted an request and emit static reply response as `500 Internal Error` while path file is invalid, permission --allow-read missing or native [ServerRequest.respond](https://doc.deno.land/https/deno.land/std/http/mod.ts#ServerRequest) have fail
+**Onde** can aborted an request and emit static reply response as `500 Internal Error` while path file is invalid, permission `--allow-read` missing or native [ServerRequest.respond](https://doc.deno.land/https/deno.land/std/http/mod.ts#ServerRequest) have crash

 see class at `/src/throws/Aborted.ts` this class is a easy definition and just emit response `text/html` with static reply document generate from static method `Aborted.getTemplate`